ballanivenkataavinas/Secure-Web-Application-Architecture/SECURITY.md

-# 🔐 Cyberbullying Detection & Escalation System
-## Security Architecture & Validation Report
+## 🔐Security Architecture & Validation Report

 # 🏗 1️⃣ System Overview

-The Cyberbullying Detection & Escalation System is a secure web-based application designed using layered security architecture and defense-in-depth principles.
+This is a secure web-based application designed using layered security architecture and defense-in-depth principles.

 ## Architecture Components